tinbusiness-work/-SeleniumWebdriver-Ecommerce-project/README.md

 1. Go to http://live.techpanda.org/

-2. Click on �MOBILE� menu
+2. Click on -> MOBILE -> menu

-3. In the list of all mobile , click on �ADD TO CART� for Sony Xperia mobile
+3. In the list of all mobile , click on -> ADD TO CART for " Sony Xperia " mobile

-4. Change �QTY� value to 1000 and click �UPDATE� button.
-Expected that an error is displayed

-"The requested quantity for "Sony Xperia" is not available.
+4. Change "QTY' value to '1000' and click -> UPDATE -> button.
+Expected that an error is displayed " The requested quantity for "Sony Xperia" is not available. "

 5. Verify the error message

-6. Then click on �EMPTY CART� link in the footer of list of all mobiles.
+6. Then click on -> EMPTY CART -> link in the footer of list of all mobiles.
 A message "SHOPPING CART IS EMPTY" is shown.

 7. Verify cart is empty